Why Amazon Sellers Are Struggling in 2026: How Margins Are Shrinking

 The Interconnected Squeeze Model

-Most analyses treat rising Amazon FBA fees, escalating ad costs, and operational headaches as separate issues; this is a critical mistake.
-To survive in 2026, sellers must understand the compounding "squeeze" effect these factors have on each other.
-Consider this analogy: A 2% fee increase isn't just a 2% profit loss; it effectively lowers the ceiling on what you can afford to pay for a customer.
-If your conversion rate remains static, that fee increase might make a previously profitable ad campaign unsustainable, creating a cascade failure in your unit economics.
+Most analyses treat rising Amazon FBA fees, higher ad costs, and operational headaches as separate problems.
+They're not, they compound on each other.
+Think of it this way: a 2% fee increase isn't just a 2% profit loss.
+It effectively lowers the ceiling on what you can afford to pay for a customer through ads.
+If your conversion rate stays flat, that fee increase can flip a previously profitable PPC campaign into a money-loser, which then drags down sales velocity and organic ranking.
+The four pressures below describe how that cascade actually works.

 The Cascade Effect